R Regular Expressions: Pattern Matching with stringr (20 Examples)

 Lookaheads check what comes after the current position without consuming it.

-The pattern \\w+(?=,) matches one or more word characters that are followed by a comma.
-The comma is checked but not included in the match.
-Notice that "date" is not extracted because it's not followed by a comma.
-This technique is useful for parsing delimited text when you need context-aware extraction.
+The pattern \\w+(?=,) matches one or more word characters that are followed by a comma, the comma is checked but not included in the match. "date" is excluded because nothing follows it.
+This is the right tool for context-aware extraction: when you care about a word's neighbour but don't want that neighbour in your result.

 Example 19: Match numbers not preceded by a minus sign